Jammu & Kashmir Premier Football League: JKFA Professional League

 The JKFA Professional League is the professional league, conducted by Jammu & Kashmir Football Association (JKFA) and J&K Sports Council, was Founded in 2021, with the league is currently contested with 8 teams competing for title and I-League Qualifiers nomination in its inaugural edition.

 The inaugural season kicked off on 12 July 2021, with 8 teams competing for the maiden title and qualification for the I-League 2nd Division.
 The 8 teams will play once against each other in a round-robin format.
 The Top 2 clubs will be nominated for I-League 2nd Division.

 With an idea to bring professional flavour into J&K football, the J&K Football Association (JKFA) launched JKFA Professional (Pro) Football League starting from July 12, 2021.
 The league would initially run parallel to main top-tier football league of J&K Premier League and with the passage of time is set to turn into completely professional league.
 JKFA has made it clear that this newly launched league would serve as qualifying tournament for the Second Division I-League organised by All India Football Federation (AIFF).

 JKFA recently held meeting with five professional clubs of J&K who had applied for the second division I-League.
 As JKFA can nominate only two clubs out of five, it was decided to hold qualifying tournament for the teams.
 Later it was further decided to include three more teams as per AIFF directions to make it a proper Professional Qualifying League.

 League structure

 There are four divisions in the league under the Jammu & Kashmir Football Association (JKFA), with the J&K Premier Division being the top-most league, followed by three lower tiers.

-Teams

-A total of 8 teams participated in the league.